 Hospice & Palliative Care Fellowship Program

 Welcome to the University of Utah HealthCare Hospice and Palliative Medicine Fellowship Program!
 Thank you for your interest in our acclaimed fellowship.
-We offer a diverse practice setting enviornment.
+We offer a diverse practice setting enviornment, with 2 distinct tracks: General, Pediatric, and Emergency Medicine.
 This fellowship is hosted in the Department of Internal Medicine; and the fellow will have opportunities to work in a wide variety of hospitals and disciplines in our large catchment area.

 The University of Utah Medical Center, George E. Wahlen VA Medical Center, Intermountain Medical Center, and Primary Children's Hospital provide comprehensive health care services over a seven state area, including portions of Arizona, Wyoming, Montana, Idaho, Nevada, Colorado, and rural Utah, or approximately 15 percent of the US land mass.
 A substantial portion of Utah’s population resides outside of the Wasatch front, where the majority of tertiary care services are available.
 Approximately one-quarter of the population lives in rural or frontier areas.

 At the University Hospital, the fellow will work on an inpatient consultation service with an interdisciplinary team including physicians, advanced practice clinicians, social workers and chaplains.
 The University Hospital is a tertiary care multispecialty trauma hospital and transplant center.
 On this rotation, the fellow will be exposed to the full spectrum of serious illness with varying trajectories, including cardiac, neurologic, geriatric, organ transplant, gastrointestinal, cancer, and pulmonary patients.